andrewhowdencom/x40.link/DEPLOYMENT.md

     mv s3k.link /usr/local/bin/
     ```

+3. Write some URLs to a place that the application can read

+    ```bash
+    mkdir -p /etc/s3k.link
+    cat <<'EOF'>> /etc/s3k.link/urls.yaml
+    ---
+    - from: //s3k/foo
+      to: //k3s/bar
+    - from: //s3k/bar
+      to: //k3s/baz
+    EOF
+    ```

 3. Enable the binary to bind ports lower than 1024 without needing root privileges (Linux Only)

     ```bash